lydiaalvarezg/hello-world/README.md

 # hello-world
-This is an example to test Github functionality
+Hey everyone!

+I'm a creative code girl who is testing this new technology to create new things.